Skip to content

 beautifully.

 The Build The Day design system.
-Warm, elegant and celebration-ready — a palette of gold and cream, serif headlines and serene spacing, ready for every wedding, every guest list, every golden hour.
+White-first, modern and celebration-ready — white paper, one unmistakable gold, geometric type and two interlocked rings, ready for every wedding, every guest list, every golden hour.

-Gold and cream carry the brand across every Build The Day property.
+One brand scale, one neutral scale, one paper.
+Gold and stone carry the brand across every Build The Day property.
 Click any swatch to copy its hex.

 Gold scale — primary